d-michail/python-jgrapht/docs/api/graph_factories.rst

 benefits and certain drawbacks.
 The benefits are that (a) it is much smaller w.r.t memory consumption and (b) it is also usually much faster.
-The drawbacks are that the sparse representation (a) cannot be modified after construction and (b) is forces a user to use integer starting from 0 in a continuous range.
+The drawbacks are that the sparse representation (a) cannot be modified after construction and (b) is forces a user to use vertex and edges that are integers starting from 0 in a continuous range.
 Since modification is not possible, a user needs to provide both the number of vertices and all edges before hand.

 .. autofunction:: jgrapht.create_sparse_graph

+A helper function :py:meth:`jgrapht.as_sparse_graph` can help in order to create a sparse graph from another graph.

+.. autofunction:: jgrapht.as_sparse_graph

+Building sparse graphs can be performed by using edge lists.
+See the section :ref:`edge list importers <io/edgelist>`.